 Another thing illustrators often play with is the shape of the words and the message that those particular shapes convey.

 The text you use in such graphic designs is essential to convey a message.
 However, when using a simple phrase or a few words against a black background, you can also use the shape of the words themselves to your advantage and better communicate with the viewers.

 From magazine covers to book covers and business cards, there is no limitation in the various creative ways you can use stylish lettering.
 If you plan to become a freelance designer, there are multiple fields where your creative skills will be an asset.

 Vectornator Tool Used: Pen Tool.

-First and foremost, the old school rough look of an American muscle car was impossibly hard to say no to when picking out our favorites.
-Secondly, this particular choice was definitely more influenced by the guys on our team who can’t help but admire the beauty of this rugged beast.
-The attention to detail in the design process which is evident with the smokey tires.
-Samji is the Warsaw-based artist behind the illustration.
-All in all, it shows how you can use Vectornator as an auto design app for iPad, iphone and mac
+The old-school rough look of this muscle car was impossibly hard to say no to when picking out our favorites.
+We can’t help but admire the beauty of this rugged beast and the attention to detail in the design process, which is evident with the smokey tires.

 Vectornator Tools Used: Free Hand Tool.

 Vectornator Big Bang by @jcomik